cadu-leite/merge2pdf/README.rst

 Contributing
 ============

 Feel free to participate the way you can.

-    Its OpenSource and any contribution is welcome.
+Its "open source" and any contribution is always welcome! really

 - Give some feedbacks
     + how you use it